-Correctional agencies and County SSDs will be eligible to apply for funding through this initiative starting in Quarter 3 (Q3) 2022 until December 31st 2022.
-The ability of a correctional agency (or another county agency applying on behalf of a correctional agency) or County SSD to receive Round 2 funding is not contingent on when they submit their application during this period.
+Correctional agencies and County SSDs will be eligible to apply for funding through this initiative starting in August 2022 until December 31st 2022.
+The ability of a correctional agency or County SSD to receive Round 2 funding is not contingent on when they submit their application during this period.
 Entities are not required to have participated in Round 1 of the PATH Justice-Involved Capacity Building Program in order to apply for funding in Round 2.
 In order to receive funding in Round 2, entities will be required to complete a standardized application form developed by DHCS.
 This application form will collect the following information: